apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**At least 64 killed in ‘largest’ tribal clashes in Papua New Guinea**
+**'True Detective' boss answers burning finale questions**

-You can read more about it [here](https://www.aljazeera.com/news/2024/2/19/dozens-killed-in-largest-tribal-clashes-in-papua-new-guinea).
+You can read more about it [here](https://ew.com/true-detective-night-country-finale-burning-questions-8581686).

 ## Requirements
 - Python 3.8